-- LINK supports the full implementation of the independent DWG Report recommendations accepted by the Scottish Government and intended to modernise deer management in Scotland. - 2.
-We strongly support the proposed Deer Management Nature Restoration Orders (DMNROs) based on environmental enhancement rather than prevention of damage and as an essential use of public resources. - 3.
+- 1. LINK supports the full implementation of the independent DWG Report recommendations accepted by the Scottish Government and intended to modernise deer management in Scotland. - 2.
+We strongly support the proposed Deer Management sections 6ZA and 6ZB control orders based on environmental enhancement alongside existing prevention of damage controls and as an essential use of public resources.
+New provisions should also be made for when NatureScot must intervene (and quickly) to protect public interests. - 3.
 We call for redirection of a much greater share of public money from the Forestry Grant Scheme to be redirected from planting and fencing into active deer management, to enable natural regeneration of native woods and trees. - 4.
-We support calls to simplify the processing, selling and marketing of local venison to local communities as a healthy and natural meat product, as well as to encourage community hunting.
+We support calls to simplify the processing, selling and marketing of local venison to local communities as a healthy and natural meat product, as well as to encourage community hunting. - 5.
+We need a national and effective system of data analysis and data presentation to inform sustainable deer management.